 From the 18k yellow gold case to the sleek and traditional design, this well-appointed pocket watch features two oscillating bodies.
 It was auctioned off for $4.7 million.

-Priced at $5 million, the Hublot Big Bang has 1,280 diamonds, each of which are at least three carats.
+Priced at $5 million, the Hublot Big Bang has 1,280 diamonds, each of which is at least three carats.
 In fact, all of the gemstones were cut by the same experienced New York jeweler to ensure that they all match.

 Patel Phillipe’s 1518 was first introduced in 1941.
 It was also the first-ever perpetual calendar chronograph wristwatch in the world.
 Since then, 281 gold versions have been produced.
 Most were made with yellow gold, and about 55 were made with rose gold.